Skip to content

 6

-If not: If Wi-Fi 7 phone speedtest still hits 940 Mbps, your AP uplink is still 1 Gbps — re-verify the wired upgrade reached the AP.
+If not: If a Wi-Fi 7 client still hits ~940 Mbps, the AP uplink is still 1 Gbps — re-verify the wired upgrade reached the AP.
+If the width shows 160 MHz, the client is N1/6E-capped (expected), not broken.

 Commands and settings paths